Ivaldivi/Geocache/README.md

 ### Bugs:
 ##### Victory screen submit button for a message does not show up on smaller phone screens until keyboard exited
 ##### Compass Arrow acts a little weird when very close to cache location
+##### When first clicking on map, if goal coordinates is far away from user location, map region does not zoom out to show both (user must zoom out to see their location)